|Lord Raglan Pub, EC1||Dates And Bookings|

 But he wasn't the only poor soul to face the baying mob at this place of ancient bloodshed.

-Indeed, this sombre spot has borne witness to hundreds of similar executions the ramifications of which echo down the centuries in the form of anguished and agonised screams that send shivers down the spines of those late night wanderers who have the misfortune to hear them.
+Indeed, this sombre spot has borne witness to hundreds of similar executions, the ramifications of which still echo down the centuries in the form of anguished and agonised screams that send shivers down the spines of those late night wanderers who have the misfortune to hear them.

-Then it's time to enter a tumbledown churchyard where a lone monk keeps his weary vigil amidst crumbling weatherworn tombstones.
+Then it's time to step beneath a Tudor gatehouse - a truly stunning structure that dates from 1559 - to enter a tumbledown churchyard where a lone monk is known to keeps a weary vigil amidst crumbling weatherworn tombstones.

 Whose is the hooded face that has been known to look down on the group from a tiny window pane, besmirched by time?